 Mold has the potential to cause health effects and can spread through your property in as little as 48 hours.
-SERVPRO of San Marcos / New Braunfels understands mold and mold growth and has the training and expertise to remediate the mold in your home or business.
+SERVPRO of San Marcos, New Braunfels, and SERVPRO of Kyle, Buda understands mold and mold growth and has the training and expertise to remediate the mold in your home or business.

 Microscopic mold spores exist naturally almost everywhere, indoors and outdoors, so removing all mold from a home or business is impossible.
 Some restoration businesses advertise “mold removal” and even guarantee to remove all mold, which is a fallacy.
 Consider the following mold facts:

 - Mold is present almost everywhere, indoors and outdoors.

 - Mold spores are microscopic and float along in the air, and they may enter your home through windows, doors, or AC/heating systems or even hitch a ride indoors on your clothing or a pet.

 - Mold spores thrive on moisture.
 Mold spores can quickly grow into colonies when exposed to water.

 - Before mold remediation can begin, any sources of water or moisture must be addressed.
 Otherwise the mold may return.